Best Crypto Exchanges for Beginners 2025

 3. Kraken - Best for Security and Trust

 Kraken has built a reputation as one of the most secure and trustworthy cryptocurrency exchanges.
-It's particularly popular among users who prioritise security and regulatory compliance over flashy features.
+It's particularly popular amongst users who prioritise security and regulatory compliance over flashy features.

 Key Features